vsanna/dd_flink/flink-sql/sample.md

 4. custom-protobuf-format-factory's jar file
 5. my own protobuf's class files

-For 4 and 5, we need to build and cp to docker container.
+For 4 and 5, we need to build and copy them to docker container.
 For 1,2 and 3, we can use curl to download them in docker container.

 ### start docker containers